Wednesday, October 12, 2011

 I left that camp not too long after.
 Some say it was because I finished the website and had planned to move to Corning all along, but I'm not so sure.
 It might just as well be because, on the drive home from the theater that cool October night, out in the middle of nowhere, I saw a black dog standing by the side of the road.
 It was gone in a flash of headlights, and but even now, as I doubt the words that I'm typing into this computer, there's one thing of which I'm deadly sure: it looked right at me.

-Erika: There is a shot in The Shining in which a man (I think) wearing a pig nose poses in front of a butler.
+Erika: There is a shot in The Shining in which a man (I think) wearing a bear suit poses in front of a butler.
 If I had read the book, this would probably make more sense, right?
 It’s a quick and strange shot, which makes it unsettling.
 It was so long ago when I saw the film, but the creepiness of that shot still haunts me.
 Whatever Happened to Baby Jane? creeped me out as a young girl (but I’m thankful to my mom for introducing me to the classics!).
 Dead bird served on a dish.
 Bette Davis’s make-up.
 Done.

 Alex: I saw a midnight showing of The Shining last Halloween at a theater in Washington, DC.
 I don't know if I just happened to be in a theater full of people who had managed to not see the film before, or if this moment just has a tremendous shelf-life among repeat viewers, but when this moment played out on the screen, you really would have thought had just lit the theater and fire and locked the doors.
 Popcorn went flying.
 Drinks were overturned onto the floor.
 I think maybe a woman went into labor.
 It was chaotic and thoroughly enjoyable.